geremyCohen/go_page_size/java/0718/libxgboost4j/ai_readme/install_and_run_readme.md

 If the script runs successfully, you should see output from each of the steps, including:

 1. Creation of the Docker container
-2. Installation of JDK17 and development tools in the container
+2. Installation of Python and JDK17 in the container
 3. Running of the XGBoost hello world application in the container

 The final output should include a message indicating that the JDK17 installation and hello world test have been completed successfully in the container.